JMPerez/angularjs-spotify-apps-directives/README.md

 ```

 ## How it works
-These directives make it easy to include Spotify Views components in your Spotify App.

 You can pass most of the available options using attributes, and they include a `watch` binding for the Spotify URI, so they update themselves every time there is a change in the URI.